 When to See a Doctor for Back Pain

-What Causes Low Back Pain?
+What Causes Lower Back Pain?

-The most common cause of low back pain is muscle strain.
+Lower back pain can be derived from various conditions and injuries.
+However, the most common cause of low back pain tends to be muscle strain.
 The muscles which support your spine are extremely large and powerful.
 When an injury occurs to these muscles, this can lead to a significant amount of pain.
-Other causes of low back pain include degeneration of the intervertebral discs, disc herniations, or facet joint arthritis (affecting the small joints between the bones of the spine), as well as non-spinal causes (like conditions in the abdomen).
+Other causes of low back pain include:

 Patients who experience back pain should consult a physician if their pain persists for 1-2 weeks.
 Patients should seek immediate medical attention if they experience one or more of the following “red flag” symptoms associated with their back pain: